chinmaymk/aikit/docs/guide/multimodal.md

 ## Simple Audio Analysis

-The easiest way to add audio processing to your AI conversations:
+The easiest way to add audio processing to your AI interactions:

 ```typescript
 import { createOpenAI, userAudio } from '@chinmaymk/aikit';